surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 			zval_ptr_dtor(&object);
 		/* ... ... */

 So, until you write to your object, its memory consumption will not vary.
 When you write to it, you start making it bigger, as it will retain the attributes you wrote into it, until it dies.
+Methods do not consume any memory related to the object, but they belong to the class.

 ## Objects acting as references, thanks to the object store